 I expect it to be a fight to the finish.

-If you do not want a Biden presidency, you if you don't want it, if you'd like the country, if you prefer, I love what Matt Tower is saying, built Trump tough.
+If you do not want a Biden presidency, if you don't want it, if you'd like the country, if you prefer, I love what Matt Tower is saying, built Trump tough.

 If you want a fighting president and you want to support a president, I've never seen one treated so horribly in my life.

-You you now you own it.
+You now, you own it.

-You will own the court packing, you'll own the end, the attempted end of the electoral college, you will own the end of the legislative filibuster.
+You will own the end of the legislative filibuster.

 You will own a weak foreign policy.